How often have you heard people say they fell into a job when asked how they chose their career?

-Hobbies that are considered scalable can efficiently exist, whether shared by one or one million participants.
+Hobbies considered scalable can efficiently exist, whether shared by one or one million participants.
 Gaming initiatives fall into this category.
 You can play alone online or with people worldwide without extra costs or setups.
-Gaming technology allows for automation without the need for you to do anything manually.
+Gaming technology allows for automation without needing you to do anything manually.

 A hobby should be online.

 Pursuing a hobby online is a catch-all in that it is pandemic-proof and scalable.
 If you want to activate any artistic expression, you may utilize online platforms like Amazon, Etsy, Spotify, and YouTube.

 Starting a hobby is an option if you want to create intellectual property on these platforms for pure enjoyment or as a business startup.